-In the world of football, there is perhaps no greater achievement than winning a league title.
-For English teams, that glory is often doubly sweet when accompanied by winning the FA Cup.
+There is perhaps no more remarkable achievement in football than winning a league title.
+That glory is often doubly sweet for English teams when accompanied by winning the FA Cup.

-The double is hard to achieve, and only a few clubs can say they’ve done the double.
+It’s hard to achieve, and only a few clubs can say they’ve done “the double”.

-In this post, we’ll take a look at some of the most successful English teams to ever achieve “the double”.
+In this post, I look at some of the most successful English teams ever to achieve it.

 Preston North End (1888-89)